Caregivers and the Power of Attorney

 It might be that a visiting relative has found reminder letters to pay telephone and electricity bills.
 The appointed relative will have to discreetly go through any financial records present in the elder’s home to find out if bills are being paid with the correct amount.
 The first step in determining whether a loved one needs assistance is to investigate their current situation.

 Going through financial records such as checkbooks and bank statements will help to develop a general picture of the financial circumstances the individual is in.
+Maintaining detailed records of all transactions and payments is essential to ensure transparency and accuracy.
 If mortgage, rent, or utility payments are made, are they always the same or are there differing amounts in the checkbook records?
 Are there unopened bills lying around the house or notices of lapses in payment?
 These are usually the first signs of elderly confusion or forgetfulness, and even though this is normal with old age, it can lead to financial trouble if left unattended.

 Developing a Sense of Trust